 - a continuing education meeting module

-The program is presented here for downloading.
-It is availiable in a Mac or Windows PowerPoint or html format.
+The program is available in PowerPoint and HTML format.
 A read-along script is incorporated into the program within the “Notes” view of the PowerPoint presentation.
 Feel free to adapt and use it as a basis for your own presentation.
 (Please see your PowerPoint manual for specific questions on the operation of that application.)

 You may download these supplemental materials discussed in the program: